June 21, 2019

 If your attic is a feasible option for a master suite, you may still be debating finishing the basement vs remodeling the attic.
 One of the most common decisions around adding a master suite is: should I go up or down?
 An unfinished basement can be a prime candidate for a master suite conversion, but there’s two reasons the attic almost always wins when it comes to bedrooms: light and comfort.

 Another reason basements are less likely to become bedrooms is their general lack of comfort.
 While a basement can certainly be transformed into a cozy space, it takes more money and effort—namely insulation—to make it as comfortable as other floors in the home.
 Basements are also prone to flooding and moisture issues such as mold, which often occur as water evaporates through the foundation.
-Plus, Seattle building codes dictate that ceiling heights in habitable basements must be at least 6’ 8”, which may require digging down or lifting your home—again, a costly change.
+Extra foundation work may be required.
+Plus, Seattle building codes dictate that ceiling heights in habitable basements must be at least 6’ 8”, which may require digging down or lifting your home—again, adding to the cost of finishing a basement.
 It’s much more common to turn a basement into a large playroom, entertainment area or storage, rather than a master suite.

 Another layout consideration is storage.
 Often, attics are primarily storage or have substantial storage areas that you may want to keep.
 A designer can help you balance square footage between finished rooms and closets (or unfinished spaces) so you still have places to stow things away.
 Plus, those existing storage areas could be hiding a few extra feet of living space you can take advantage of!